Alaska Foster Care Stipend Rates: Board Rates, Difficulty of Care, and Clothing Allowance

 Therapeutic Foster Care Rates

-Therapeutic Foster Care (TFC) operates through private Child Placement Agencies (CPAs) rather than directly through OCS.
-Agencies like Family Centered Services of Alaska (FCSA) and Denali Family Services operate TFC programs with their own rate structures that include training stipends, higher placement compensation, and increased support services.
+Therapeutic Foster Care (TFC) often operates through private Child Placement Agencies (CPAs) rather than directly through OCS.
+Agencies like Family Centered Services of Alaska (FCSA) and Denali Family Services operate TFC programs with their own support and payment structures; ask the CPA about its current terms.

 TFC rates are agency-specific and are negotiated between the CPA and OCS under contract.
 If TFC is your goal, contact a licensed CPA directly to ask about their specific rate structure, what training is required before your first TFC placement, and how DOC augmentation interacts with their CPA rates.